 - TikTok video?
 Click here.

 The drive from Seattle to the Oregon Coast is long — just three hours to arrive at Astoria, Oregon — but worth the effort.
-My heart sings a welcome song as I cross the Astoria Bridge into Oregon.
-The next few days are spent wandering down iconic Highway 101, which rides the waves of the coastline from the Olympic Peninsula to San Diego.
+As I cross the Astoria Bridge into Oregon, my heart sings a welcome song.
+The next few days are spent wandering down iconic Highway 101, which rides the coastline waves from the Olympic Peninsula to San Diego.

 The road opens up after Waldport, and the squeeze of land between the Siuslaw National Forest and the jagged coastline gives me a feeling of freedom.
-There are a few houses scattered along the way, in between scenic viewpoints and coastal parks with nebulous terms like “Scenic Marine Research Area”.
+A few houses are scattered along the way, between scenic viewpoints and coastal parks with nebulous terms like “Scenic Marine Research Area.”

 Yachats is the main town in this region, but with a population of about 700 full-time residents, it gives a cozy small-town vibe.
 There are no stoplights, just a collection of eclectic eateries and shops.
 I welcome the nonexistent cell service because it helps me feel disconnected under the best circumstances.